inductiva/inductiva/docs-sources/swash/benchmarks.md

 ```

 ### Cost vs Time
-The following plot shows how the execution times and costs vary with the number of cores for each machine family.
+The following plot shows how the execution times and costs vary with the number of cores for each machine series.

 ```{raw} html
 :file: ./_static/cost_time_graph.html